-The Harassment Prevention Policy Template was developed by SUMA and the Saskatchewan Association of Rural Municipalities to help municipalities foster a harassment free workplace.
+The Harassment Prevention Policy Template was developed by SUMA and SARM to help municipalities foster a harassment free workplace.

 Employers are required to keep their employees safe and ensure that any work-related setting (including workplaces, conferences, travel events, and social events) is harassment free.
 This template is to help municipalities develop a policy to respond appropriately and promptly to any allegations of harassment that arise.